Mathaus1/Mathaus1/README.md

 # Olá.
 Sou o Mathaus 👋
-# Hello.
-I am Mathaus 👋
 ### Bem vindo ao meu perfil GitHub.
-### Welcome to my GitHub.

 <!--
 **Mathaus1/Mathaus1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started: -->

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...